 Sheikh Ahmed Karim

 As per Francois, “The saint was living and meditating here from the time of Mughal Emperor Jahangir.
-The saint could perform miracles just by the sound of his voice; and bring storms along with hail and snow.
-He was an old white bearded man.
+The saint could perform miracles just by the sound of his voice, and bring storms along with hail and snow.
+He was an old white-bearded man.
 He ordered the people not to create noise in this calm place of God, and move silently.”

-Interesting thing to note here is that Emperor Jahangir had in fact died at the town of Rajouri while returning from Kashmir.
-As per the legend, Jahangir did not pay heed to saint’s instructions to pass silently and upset the saint terribly after getting into an altercation with him.
+An interesting thing to note here is that Emperor Jahangir had in fact died in the town of Rajouri while returning from Kashmir.
+As per the legend, Jahangir did not pay heed to the saint’s instructions to pass silently and upset the saint terribly after getting into an altercation with him.

 Also Read: Alpather Lake – The Hidden Gem of Kashmir